SherlockH0/Blog-API/README.md

 # Blog API

-This is a simple blog API written in python using Django and Django Ninja.
+This is a simple blog API with AI moderation features, written in python with Django and Django Ninja.

 ##### Table of Contents